Wilhelm Jakobs: First World War

 During the onset of the First World War, Wilhelm Jakobs advanced as Captain of the Reserve and Company Leader of the Reserve Railroad Company 9 on the second day of mobilization.
 In August, he and his company were deployed to Belgium, where they restored the train station in Libramont.

 Between September and November 1914, Wilhelm Jakobs oversaw the construction of war railway bridges over the Mesh at Charleville Mezieres, the Scheldt at Ename, and Audenarde.
 He also restored and put into operation the Sodeghem Kortrijk railway.
-Subsequently, the train was operational from Roeselare to Moorslede and Ypres.
-By the turn of 1914–1915, the railways between Torhout and Ostend, as well as Thourout and Ypres, were taken over and expanded.
+The train ran from Roeselare to Moorslede and Ypres.
+By the turn of 1915, the railways between Torhout and Ostend, as well as Thourout and Ypres, were taken over and expanded.
 At Ostend, heavy guns were positioned in the dunes, and the lighthouse was prepared for blasting.
 In April 1915, Wilhelm Jakobs led the railway operations during the attack on Ypres and subsequent battles.
 In July 1915, he was transferred to the 5th Army (Crown Prince Army) and appointed as the chief of the Baudirektion of this army.
 On 30 November 1915, he was promoted to the rank of major in the reserve.

-In the winter of 1915–1916, Wilhelm Jakobs, along with tram companies under his command and temporarily assigned troop departments, prepared and maintained supply and attack routes for the attack on Verdun in the area of the 5th Army.
+In the winter of 1915–1916, Wilhelm Jakobs, along with the subordinate tram companies and temporarily assigned troop departments, prepared and maintained supply and attack routes for the attack on Verdun in the area of the 5th Army.
 He also participated in the repair of locks and the Maas canal after Verdun, which became operational again in the autumn of 1916.
 During this time, Wilhelm Jakobs received the Iron Cross II and I Class, as well as the Knight's Cross I. However, he was called back from the field to resume his leadership role in the Association of German Wagon Factories due to the increasing need for new railway wagons for the war effort.
-He also participated in the vehicle committee until its dissolution.
+He participated in the vehicle committee until its dissolution.

-The progression of the war filled Wilhelm Jakobs with growing bitterness and anxiety towards the All-German Association and its ambitious war aims.
+The progression of the war filled Wilhelm Jakobs with growing bitterness and anxiety towards the All-German Association and its far-reaching war aims.
 He supported the emergence of the so-called 1917–18 Fatherland Party.
 On 28 October 1918, shortly before the monarchy ended, he was awarded the honorific title of "Royal Building Council."
 After his death, he remained in the memory of the people in Waldbröler as the "Jakob's Building Council."